xsolla/xsolla-launcher-build/README.md

 cdn_block_size|Bytes in swap buffer.
 Default ‘1048576‘.
 Must be used in pair with "cdn_network_timeout". enable_locate_button | Whether to show the *Locate the game* button for game searching.
 Can be ‘true‘ or ‘false‘. ‘true‘ by default. check_update_interval | The interval for checking game updates availability in milliseconds.
-Default is ‘10800000’.
+Default is ‘10800000’. games_directory   | The name of the games directory folder, for example: *C:/{games_directory}/LauncherName/GameName/*.
+The folder will be created on the disk selected by a user and will contain files of all installed games from Launcher.
+Default is ‘Games‘.

 <details><summary>Example</summary>